EnzoP7/EnzoP7/README.md

 💻 Full Stack developer.<br><br>
 🚀 Passionate about creating robust and efficient applications.<br><br>
 📚 Always learning and exploring new technologies.<br><br>
-🎓 Studying as a Programmer Analyst at the CTC Uruguay University<br><br>
+🎓 Studying as a Programmer Analyst at the CTC Uruguay University.<br><br>

 </p>